Ottakoothar: Literary works

 Ottakoothar (Tamil: ஒட்டக்கூத்தர்) is renowned for his Ula poems on the three successive kings, Vikrama Chola, Kulothunga II and Rajaraja II.
 The Ula poems are generally written in honor of the king and describe the triumphant procession of the king amidst the people and his subjects.
 He also authored a work dealing with the Kulottunga II's childhood called Kulottunga Cholan Pillai Tamil.
+Besides the three ula poems and Kulottunga Cholan Pillai Tamil, Ottakoothar is also associated with Thakkayagapparani (also rendered Takka-yaga-parani), a celebrated work in the parani tradition and one of the recognised genres within the ninety-six minor literary forms of Tamil literature.
 Ottakoothar wrote Uttara Kandam, the seventh (last chapter) kandam of the Tamil epic Ramayanam.
+The attribution of the Uttara Kandam is, however, disputed: a modern Tamil literary study records both objections to Ottakoothar's authorship and M. Arunachalam's defence of the traditional attribution, concluding that decisive evidence is lacking.
 Ottakoothar's works can be found at the open access Tamil literature repository Project Madurai.

+The following account belongs to later literary tradition rather than independently documented biography.
 During this period when he was very popular, the Sengunthar community, the one to which he belonged, asked him to compose a work in their honor.
 He initially refused but then later agreed provided they brought him 1008 heads of their first-born sons.
 Accordingly, 1008 members of the community sacrificed their lives so that he could write about their history.
 The poet then wrote Eeti-elupattu, a poem consisting of seventy verses in honor of the spear and extolled the glorious past of the Sengunthar chiefs and soldiers.
 He later wrote another poem called Elupp-elupattu in order to bring back the 1008 dead members to life.
 When he sang it the heads are said to have miraculously attached to their bodies and the dead became alive once again.
 The poet Koothar thus came to be known as Otta Koothar for he attached the heads to the bodies and revived them.
+Balasubramanian's account, citing the later Vinoda Rasa Manjari, gives seventy heads rather than 1,008 and expressly cautions that the story is not suitable as historical evidence; the attribution of Eeti-elupattu itself has also been debated.